Keyboard shortcuts

 Given the table of values ${f(w) : w \in {0,1}^n}$ and a query point $r \in \mathbb{F}^n$, how fast can we compute $\tilde{f}(r)$?

-Naive approach: Sum over all $2^n$ terms: $$\tilde{f}(r) = \sum_{w \in {0,1}^n} f(w) \cdot L_w(r)$$
+The naive approach sums over all $2^n$ terms: $$\tilde{f}(r) = \sum_{w \in {0,1}^n} f(w) \cdot L_w(r)$$

 Each $L_w(r)$ takes $O(n)$ to compute.
 Total: $O(n \cdot 2^n)$.

-Better: Streaming evaluation.
-We can compute $\tilde{f}(r)$ in $O(2^n)$ time with the following observation.
+We can do better with streaming evaluation. $\tilde{f}(r)$ is computable in $O(2^n)$ time with the following observation.

 Define $T_k$ as the “partial extension” using only the first $k$ variables of $r$: